What Is MCP?

 - Real-time information

 Before MCP, every application built its own integration layer.
 There was no common way to say "this model can use these tools."
-MCP defines that interface: servers expose tools, clients (AI applications) connect to servers and let the model invoke them.
+MCP defines that interface.
+Servers expose tools; clients connect to servers and let the model invoke them.

 How MCP Works